-Propel delivers an industry-leading online customer experience, as evidenced by the Excellent Trustpilot average ratings of 4.6 out of 5 for each of the MoneyKey and CreditFresh brands, achieved from thousands of consumer reviews as at December 31, 2022.
-Our proprietary technology powers mobile-optimized consumer web applications which are easy-to-use and provide a convenient online credit application process and a comprehensive set of self-service online account service features, including online payments.
+Propel delivers an industry-leading customer experience, as evidenced by the Excellent Trustpilot ratings of 4.4+ out of 5 for each of the MoneyKey, CreditFresh and Fora brands, achieved from thousands of consumer reviews as at December 31, 2023.
+Our consumer web applications are easy-to-use and provide a convenient online credit application process and a comprehensive set of self-service online account service features, including online payments.
 Over 80% of our online customer activity is through mobile devices, and this continues to rise.
 Additionally, our highly trained in-house customer service agents are available seven days a week through our two centralized contact center locations.

 Our online platform provides Propel and its three brands with the flexibility to facilitate access to credit products to underserved consumers across the subprime credit risk market.
-Generally, the MoneyKey brand serves consumers with a higher credit risk profile than our CreditFresh and Fora Credit brand.
+Generally, the MoneyKey brand serves consumers with a higher credit risk profile than our CreditFresh and Fora brands.